 Completion of the written exam and skills requirement may be satisfied as described below:

-This two-day is given in the Denver metro area every other Month (Jan, Mar, May, Jul, Sep, Nov).
+This test out is given in the Denver metro area every other Month (see website).
 The process incorporates both the written exam and skills requirement.
-The exam is administered the morning of the first day; skills are evaluated the afternoon of the first day and are completed on the second day.
 During the skills evaluation, the applicant is provided with an opportunity to demonstrate proficiency in the areas of firearms, driving and arrest control by being evaluated against POST proficiency standards for each skill in lieu of attending a two or three week refresher academy or 158-hours of skills training at a basic academy.
+If your skills are lacking, we suggest you attend the refresher academy which will refresh your skills before being tested.

 The fee to test-out is $125 for each of the three skills.
-The written exam fee is also $125.
-Registration and advance payment of $500 is required in order to participate in the test-out process.
+The written exam fee is $150.
+Registration and advance payment of $525.00 is required in order to participate in the test-out process.
 Only a certified check or money order payable to “POST” will be accepted as payment.

-If an applicant passes the written exam and demonstrates proficiency in all three skills during the two-day test-out, and all other requirements for basic certification have been satisfied, the applicant is considered to have completed the provisional process and basic certification will be awarded.
+If an applicant passes the written exam and demonstrates proficiency in all three skills during the test-out, and all other requirements for basic certification have been satisfied, the applicant is considered to have completed the provisional process and basic certification. good for three years, will be awarded.

 A refresher academy is a two or three week academy that consists of both academics and skills training in firearms and driving.
 The written exam is administered on the last day of the academy.
 An applicant who successfully completes the refresher academy and passes the POST exam will then have six months within which to complete comparable skills training in arrest control, typically documented by a letter from the hiring agency to POST.
 Once documentation of the comparable skills training in arrest control is received by POST, and all other requirements for basic certification have been satisfied, the applicant will be awarded basic certification.